 Take-aways.
 At the end of the course the students will be able to:

-a) critically analyse a computational political science paper in all its aspects
+a) critically analyse a computational social science paper in all its aspects

 b) re-implement the approaches presented in this research-area

 c) adopt and adapt NLP approaches for their own research

 written exam (6 CTS) + code (4 CTS)

 1st Day.
 Overview of the course, intro to Python.

 Before coming to the first class try to install Jupyter notebook (http://jupyter.org/install.html).
 I highly recommend to install Anaconda (which contains Jupyter, among many other things that we will need).
 If you have any problem, just drop me an email.

 - Grimmer, Justin, and Brandon M. Stewart.
 “Text as data: The promise and pitfalls of automatic content analysis methods for political texts.”
 Political analysis 21.3 (2013): 267-297.

 - O’Connor, Brendan, David Bamman, and Noah A. Smith.
 “Computational text analysis for social science: Model assumptions and complexity.”
 (2011).